 General Call for Applications

-The Standing Committee on Professional Recognition will announce a general call for applications for the seventh round of Professional Recognition in early 2024.
-Applications will be capped at 24 and successful applicants with be formally recognized during the Montréal 2024 APT Conference.
+The Standing Committee on Professional Recognition is excited to announce a general call for the seventh round of applications.
+The online application process opens March 15 and are due by May 13, 2024.
+Applications will be capped at 24 and successful applicants with be formally recognized during the APT-National Trust Conference in Montréal.

 Details will be available online to guide applicants, and submissions will include the following requirements:

-- Commitment to abide by APTI’s Code of Ethics.
+5. Commitment to abide by APT’s Code of Ethics.

 Lyles McBratney, Professional Recognition Committee Chair